magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/merging.md

 ## Merge sections

-User merging to add, remove, or update [elements] in sections.
+Use merging to add, remove, or update [elements] in sections.

 All sections with the same _file name_, _section name_, and _element name_ are merged during test generation.